 The faculty at Southeastern is one of the University's fundamental strengths, and is dedicated to the students, the University, and the region.
-Of the 144 members, the majority have completed their doctorates or are in advanced stages of their doctoral programs.
-The faculty's mean age is about 51 and represents a cross section of our world and society.
-Degrees have been earned at universities such as Auburn, Baylor, Duke, Florida, Georgia, Louisiana State, New Mexico State, Oklahoma, Oklahoma State, Purdue, Tarleton, Texas, etc.
+Of the 125 members, the majority have completed their doctorates or are in advanced stages of their doctoral programs.
+The faculty's mean age is about 54 and represents a cross section of our world and society.
+Degrees have been earned at universities such as Baylor, Duke, Florida, Louisiana State, Massachusetts Institute of Technology, Oklahoma, Oklahoma State, Purdue, University of North Texas, etc.